jfbilodeau/MagnusLiber/README.md

 Welcome to **Magnus Liber Imperatorum**, the Great Book of Roman Emperors.

-Magnus Liber is an Azure OpenAI demos written in different programming languages.
+Magnus Liber is an Azure OpenAI demo of the chat completion APIs written in different programming languages.
 The goal of the demos is to illustrate basic use of the [OpenAI chat completion API](https://learn.microsoft.com/en-us/azure/ai-services/openai/reference#chat-completions), including request parameters, response and conversation management.

 ## Getting started